Design and Analysis of Bolted Joints

 Mechanical design engineers, structural analysts, and others interested in or involved with bolted joints.

 - Overview.
 Common problems with bolted joints.
 A process for designing a bolted joint.
-Bolting as a method of attachment.
 General design guidelines.
 The importance of preload.
-Introduction to NASA-STD-5020.
+Introduction to NASA-STD-5020 and 5020A.
 Key definitions.
-Top-level requirements from NASA-STD-5020.
-Factors of safety, fitting factors, and margin of safety.
+High-level requirements from NASA-STD-5020A.
+Margin of safety.
 Establishing internal standards and criteria.

-- Introduction to Threaded Fasteners.
-History of screw threads.
-Thread forms and compatibility.
+- Screw Threads: Evolution and Important Characteristics.
+Brief history of screw threads and thread forms.
 Rolled vs. cut threads.
-Bolt features and geometry.
-Tensile-stress area.
+Thread-form features and compatibility.
+Tensile stress area.
 Fine threads vs. coarse threads.

 - Developing a Concept for the Joint.
 General types of joints and fasteners.
 Configuring the joint.
 Designing a stiff joint.
 Shear clips and tension clips.
 Avoiding problems with fixed fasteners.

 - Failure Modes & Assessment Methods.
-Understanding stress analysis.
+Understanding stress analysis from the engineer’s perspective.
 An effective process for strength analysis.
 Bolt tension and shear.
 Tension joints.
 Shear joints.
-Identifying potential failure modes.
-Fastened shear joints with composite materials.
+Class exercise: identifying potential failure modes.
+Bolted joints with composite materials.

 - Selecting Hardware & Detailing the Design.
 Selecting compatible materials.
-Selecting the nut.
-Commonly used threaded inserts.
+Nuts and threaded inserts.
 Use of washers.
+Bolt features and geometry.
 Selecting fastener length and grip.
 Recommended fastener hole sizes.
 Guidelines for simplifying assembly.
-Establishing bolt preload.
+Establishing preload.
 Torque-preload relationship.
-Locking features and NASA-STD-5020.
+Locking features and NASA-STD-5020A.
 Maintaining preload.

 - Mechanics of a Preloaded Joint.
-Mechanics of a preloaded joint under applied tension.
+Mechanics of a preloaded joint under applied tensile load.
 Estimating bolt stiffness and clamp stiffness.
-Understanding the loading-plane factor.
-Worst case for steel-aluminum combination.
+Understanding the load-introduction factor.
+Worst case for steel bolts and aluminum fittings.
 Key conclusions regarding load sharing.
 Effects of bolt ductility.
 How temperature change affects preload.

-- Analysis Criteria per NASA-STD-5020.
+- Fastening System Analysis per NASA-STD-5020A.
 Objectives and summary.
 Calculating maximum and minimum preloads.
 Tensile loading: ultimate-strength analysis.
 Separation analysis.
 Tensile loading: yield-strength analysis.
-Shear loading: ultimate-strength analysis.
+Shear loading.
 Interaction of tension, shear, and bending.
-Shear loading: joint-slip analysis.
-Low-risk classification for fastener fatigue.
+Joint-slip analysis.
+Fatigue.
+Justification for low likelihood of fatigue failure.

 Tom Sarafin has worked full time in the space industry since 1979.
 He worked over 13 years at Martin Marietta Astronautics, where he contributed to and led activities in structural analysis, design, and test, mostly for large spacecraft.
 Since founding Instar Engineering in 1993, he’s consulted for NASA, DigitalGlobe, Lockheed Martin, AeroAstro, and other organizations” to “… NASA, DOD Space Test Program, DigitalGlobe, Lockheed Martin, and other organizations.
 He’s helped the U. S. Air Force Academy design, develop, and verify a series of small satellites and has been an advisor to DARPA.
 He was a member of the core team that developed NASA-STD-5020.
 He is the editor and principal author of Spacecraft Structures and Mechanisms: From Concept to Launch and is a contributing author to Space Mission Analysis and Design.
 Since 1995, he has taught over 200 courses to more than 4000 engineers and managers in the space industry.